 During the withdraw into the peninsula, the

+mined and about to be blown.
 The 192nd held

-its position so that the
+its position so that the 194th Tank Battalion

-could leap frog past it
+could leap frog past it and then cover the

-192nd was the

 192nd's withdraw.
 The 192nd was the last

-unit to enter
+American unit to enter Bataan.

 Another method the tankers used to kill the Japanese was to park the tank with one track over the foxhole.
 The driver would then spin the tank around grinding the Japanese soldier into the dirt.